You are currently viewing Direct Taxes and the Government

 d.
 Discourages investments and savings

 The progressive nature of direct taxes may discourage investments and savings.
-When taxpayers are aware that the more income they earn, the higher taxes they will pay, they will not be motivated to invest or save.
+When taxpayers know that the more income they earn, the higher taxes they will pay, they will not be motivated to invest or save.
 The investors will only invest in the income that they will require.
 Besides, the interest that one earns is taxed.
 Hence, people are discouraged from saving.

 e.
 Discourages production